LogoHistorical Figure MBTI

 Fe — tertiary

-The distinction between tertiary and auxiliary Fe matters here.
-Voltaire was not, at bottom, a deeply empathetic man.
-He could be cruel in print, dismissive of rivals, and shockingly callous about people he considered beneath him—his correspondence contains anti-Semitic passages that no amount of Enlightenment enthusiasm can excuse.
-His Fe was an instrument of social navigation rather than genuine fellow-feeling, which is precisely what tertiary Fe in an ENTP looks like: social intelligence deployed in service of the self and its causes, not as an end in itself.
-He cared abouthumanity in the abstract far more reliably than he cared about any particular human being who stood in his way.
+He was not, at bottom, a deeply empathetic man.
+His correspondence contains anti-Semitic passages that no amount of Enlightenment enthusiasm can excuse.
+Tertiary Fe is social intelligence deployed in service of the self and its causes, not an end in itself.
+Voltaire cared about humanity in the abstract far more reliably than he cared about any particular human being who stood in his way.

 Si